Who is it for?

 You can choose modules that will enable you to focus at greater depth on finance, or that will provide you with knowledge you will need to prepare for professional accounting qualifications.

 "Along with the formal accounting and finance knowledge, the International Accounting and Finance course will give you insights into industry trends and current changes.
 As part of the curricula, you can study towards the IFRS Certificate which will enhance your career prospects and expertise.
-Cass offers many opportunities beyond the course from events and conferences to clubs and societies and careers advice."
+The Business School (formerly Cass) offers many opportunities beyond the course from events and conferences to clubs and societies and careers advice."

 *You might still see us referred to as Cass Business School.
 Find out more about our name change.